 Twenty wineries within four blocks of each other?
 Yes, it’s true.
 It’s a wine lovers paradise and can be found along the Central Coast in California in the historic, European-style village of Carmel-by-the-Sea.
-Rated as one of the top five worldwide wine destinations by the Wine Enthusiast and a top-10 destination in the U.S. year after year, Carmel-by-the-Sea should be on every wine lovers bucket list.
+Rated as one of the top five worldwide wine destinations by the Wine Enthusiast and a top-10 destination in the U.S. year after year, wine tasting in Carmel-by-the-Sea should be on every wine lovers bucket list.

 Nestled above a picturesque white-sand beach in Monterey County, you will not only sip in Carmel-by-the-Sea tasting rooms, but stunning views along the way.
 The village is complete with 20 tasting rooms, a number of art galleries and endless dining options.

 Wine tasting in Carmel is much different than other areas of California in that most vineyards don’t have tasting rooms onsite, instead they offer tasting rooms in town.
 The first Carmel-by-the-Sea wine tasting room was a showcase for Galante Vineyards & Winery and opened in 2004.
 Its popularity spurred others to open rooms that provided wine tasting in Carmel and throughout Monterey County.

 Now with 20 tasting rooms in downtown Carmel, the self-guided walking tasting room tour provides an excellent way to sample the regions wines, and it is a fun way to spend a few hours – or the day.